 Visitors are always welcome on our campus!

-Visitors may obtain a visitor hangtag at $5 per day at Parking Services in Johnson Hall, 36 University Drive.
-If you are unable to obtain a permit, you are welcome to park at any of the brown (long term) meters located throughout the Lehigh campus or at the gold meters located in the lower level of the Farrington Square garage.
+Visitors may obtain a visitor hangtag at $5 per day at the Parking Services office, located at 622 Brodhead Avenue .
+If you are unable to obtain a permit, you are welcome to park at any of the meters located throughout the Lehigh campus.
 Quarters, dimes, nickels, Lehigh tokens and SMARTcards are accepted at all meters regardless of the meter color.
 Visitor parking is also available at level 1 of the Zoellner Arts Center parking garage.

 Students, faculty and staff are responsible for the violations of their visitors.
 Persons in charge of special events (i.e. seminars, meetings and conferences) requiring special consideration should contact Parking Services as far ahead as possible to make arrangements.
 A one-week notice is the minimum needed to allow time for appropriate planning.